ktetteh/cse15l-lab-reports/week-3-lab-report.md

 chapter-3.txt
 chapter-13.3.txt
 ```
 What happened in the code block was that it looked through the 4 files given for the string "Americans", and since *chapter-2.txt*, *chapter-3.txt*, and *chapter13.3.txt* contain the string, those were print out in the terminal.
-Like said before, this is helpful because this allows users to quickly check for where something they are looking for could be be act quickly and in a efficent manner.
+Like said before, this is helpful because this allows users to quickly check for where something they are looking for could be act quickly and in a efficent manner.

 ## Websites Used
 [gnu.org](https://www.gnu.org/software/grep/manual/grep.html#File-and-Directory-Selection)